-The quickly rebounding neighborhood of Allentown lies between Mt.
+The busy neighborhood of Allentown lies between Mt.
 Washington and Beltzhoover to the west and the South Side Slopes to the east, with Knoxville due south.
 Grandview Park, with some of the best views in the city, forms Allentown’s northern border.

 Back in the day, many of the steelworkers and other laborers who could afford it would leave the South Side and move to Allentown, where the air was fresher and the crowds smaller.
 The same is true today, except that now it is much cheaper to live in Allentown than it is the South Side.
-According to Niche, the median home value in Allentown is $40,156, versus $170,347 in the South Side Flats.
-Also, on average, it is $300 cheaper to rent in Allentown than it is the Flats.
+According to Niche, the median home value in Allentown is $42,312, versus $233,779 in the South Side Flats.
+Also, on average, it is nearly $400 cheaper to rent in Allentown than it is the Flats.

-Most of Allentown’s growing business district is centered around a small, walkable stretch of E. Warrington Ave, a main street brimming with possibility and brick storefronts.
-Last year saw Black Forge Coffee opened, the only heavy metal coffee shop in town, creating a much-needed “third place” where members of the community could meet and gather.
+Most of Allentown’s growing business district is centered around a small, walkable stretch of East Warrington Ave, a main street brimming with possibility and brick storefronts.
+Black Forge Coffee, the only heavy metal coffee shop in town, creates a much-needed “third place” where members of the community can meet and gather.

-In the summer, the Grandview Park bandshell is home to weekly free movie screenings courtesy of the City.
-There is also a children’s playground, basketball court, and world-class views of Pittsburgh and the surrounding Hilltop neighborhoods.
+In the summer, the Grandview Park bandshell is home to weekly free movie screenings courtesy of the city’s Dollar Bank Cinema in the Park series.
+There is also a children’s playground, basketball court and world-class views of Pittsburgh and the surrounding Hilltop neighborhoods.

-The inclines and trolleys of yore are but a distant memory, but East Warrington Avenue is still equipped to handle rail traffic, and the T passes through whenever there’s a detour elsewhere on the line.
+And while the trolleys of yore are but a distant memory, East Warrington is still equipped to handle rail traffic, and the T passes through when there’s a detour elsewhere along the line.
 Allentown is also served by the 43, 48 and 54 bus lines.

 Time will tell if the T returns to Allentown.
-What is no longer in question is if Allentown will reemerge: that is happening now and for many, it’s a joy to behold.
+What is no longer in question is whether Allentown will re-emerge: That is happening now.
+And for many, it’s a joy to behold.